-The International Nuremberg Principles Academy is co-organized three side events as part of the accompanying program of the International Nuremberg Human Rights Award 2017.
+The International Nuremberg Principles Academy has co-organized three side events as part of the accompanying program of the International Nuremberg Human Rights Award 2017.
 This year's Award honors "Group Caesar", the code name of a former Syrian military photographer who brought over 50,000 photographs out of the country, 28,000 of which show detainees in Syrian prisons killed by torture, outright execution, disease, malnutrition or other ill-treatment.

-Lectures, discussions and documentation in the accompanying program highlight the relevance and role of such digital evidence.
+Lectures, discussions and documentation in the accompanying program highlighted the relevance and role of such digital evidence.
 The accompanying program provided information on the situation in Syria, the fight against torture and the possibilities of law enforcement.

 The Academy's side events focused on three topics dealing with photos as evidence in international criminal proceedings, refugees in Nuremberg as potential witnesses of international crimes and possibilities of prosecuting war crimes in Syria by third countries.